md-fahim/md-fahim.github.io/README.md

 - Also need a abcd.md for the text content
 - Then in the partial folder, there is header.txt where need to include abcd.html (with luicid icons and others)

+Major Changes

+- Exclude about.html and all the contents in that file is shifted to index.html